th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/Check1/checkpoints.md

 - A checkpoint marks the last message of a message queue but chain id marks the last verified message.

-- A checkpoint is used to begin verification but chain ids are used to continue verification.
+- A checkpoint is used to begin verification but chain_id's are used to continue verification.

-- Checkpoints are not stored in check1 but chain ids are temporarily stored in check1
+- Checkpoints are not stored in check1 but chain_id's are temporarily stored in check1

 - If the value of the chain_id is provided in a rule request, the checkpoint is ignored.